 The menu itself takes a bigger risk than most in its barbecue offering while still delivering many of the bar staples you know and love (plus a brunch menu that we sadly missed out on).

 Add in the impressive wall of beers they offer on tap, and this one is a great stop for those looking for a bit more unique bar fare while enjoying a beer or watching a game.
 I may not seek this one out purely for its food menu again, but when I want the full package at a bar and grill, this one may definitely appear on our list of prospects in the future.

 Looking for more barbecue in Pittsburgh?
-Why not check out Wilson's Bar-B-Q, Pork and Beans, Brian's Barbecue, Clem's Cafe, or Quik-It Chicken!
+Why not check out Clem's Cafe, Big Rig's BBQ, or Quik-It Chicken!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!